bowen0701/bowen0701.github.io/_posts/2017-09-15-over-engineering.md

 I recently read an insightful article ["You are not Google"](https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb) by Ozan Onay, which I think really resonates me: "if you’re using a technology that originated at a large company, but your use case is very different, it’s unlikely that you arrived there deliberately; no, it’s more likely you got there through a ritualistic belief that imitating the giants would bring the same riches."

-The following are my notes of this article:
+The following are my notes on this article:

 - "Next time you find yourself Googling some cool new technology to (re)build your architecture around, I urge you to stop and follow UNPHAT instead[.]"
   * "Don’t even start considering solutions until you Understand the problem.
 Your goal should be to “solve” the problem mostly within the problem domain, not the solution domain."